Frequently Asked Questions

 Stanford offers health services through the Vaden Health Center.
 These include medical services and a variety of counseling services.
 Students will be required to complete a set of forms as part of their Entrance Health Requirements.

 Students must enroll in or waive Cardinal Care Health Insurance in Axess by September 15 (the date for international students is August 15).
 Note that enrollment is for the entire year from September 1-August 31.
 More information can be found in the Student Health Matters catalog (coming soon).

 Stanford accepts packages at our on-campus Post Office and at the Undergraduate Package Center in Tresidder Union, a central package receiving center on campus.
 Mail/Packages addressed to residences will not be accepted.
-See R&DE's Mail & Deliveries website for more information.
-Due to student privacy, we are unable to share your student's mailing address; please check with your student to confirm their mailing address.
+See UG2's website for the mailing address and more information.

 Stanford will receive packages for students only after they have arrived and moved into their campus residence.
 Therefore, please do not send boxes before your student's scheduled move-in date, as they will not be accepted.
 Be sure that your student packs their essentials in the luggage they bring with them to check in (clothes, shoes, jacket, toiletries and towel, medications, essential bedding, etc.)